Stocks & exchange traded products (ETPs)

 - Over the phone via our automated phone system

-- Via a licensed service representative through our client service center
+- Via a registered service representative through our client service center

 Costs associated with each option may vary.